junebloom/scrawlgraph/README.md

     e: [4, 4],
   },
   paths: {
+    // A village.
     f: {
-      // A village.
-      data: { name: "village" },
       vertices: ["a", "b", "c", "d", "a"],
+      name: "village",
     },
+    // A basket at the village center, with an apple in it.
     g: {
-      // A basket at the village center.
-      data: { name: "basket" },
       vertices: ["e"],
+      children: ["h"],
+      name: "basket",
     },
   },
-  children: {
+  nodes: {
     h: {
-      // An apple inside the basket.
-      data: { name: "apple" },
-      parent: "g",
+      name: "apple",
     },
   },
 };